-This section provides the Plant Species, Animal Species and Combined Terrestrial Biodiversity Sensitivity of the development footprint as generated from the National Environmental Screening Tool.
+This section provides the Plant Species, Animal Species, Aquatic Biodiversity and Terrestrial Biodiversity sensitivities of the development footprint as generated from the National Environmental Screening Tool.
 The Screening Tool identifies related exclusions and/ or specific requirements including specialist studies applicable to the proposed site and/or development, based on the national sector classification and the environmental sensitivity of the site.
-The screening tool accessed can be at https://screening.environment.gov.za/screeningtool/#/pages/welcome.
+The screening tool can accessed be at https://screening.environment.gov.za/screeningtool/#/pages/welcome.
 The following is deduced from the National Web-based Environmental Screening Tool:

-- Terrestrial Biodiversity Theme sensitivity is "High" for the proposed project due to the project area traversing an Ecological Support Area 1; - Plant Species Theme sensitivity ranges from Medium with several sensitive species predicted to be present;
+• Terrestrial Biodiversity Theme sensitivity is "Very High" for the proposed project due to the project area traversing a Critical Biodiversity Area 2 and also Protected Areas Expansion Strategy;

-- Animal Species Theme sensitivity is classified as "Low"; and - The Aquatic Theme Sensitivity is 'Very High' as the area falls within the aquatic Critical Biodiversity Area, a groundwater Strategic Water Source Area and with wetlands in the area.
+- Plant Species Theme sensitivity ranges from Medium with a single sensitive species predicted to be present; - Animal Species Theme sensitivity is classified as "Low"; and - The Aquatic Theme Sensitivity is 'Very High' as the area falls within the aquatic Critical Biodiversity Area, a groundwater Strategic Water Source Area and with wetlands in the area.